StefanJohnsen/TriangulateOBJ/README.md

 ![Triangles](https://github.com/StefanJohnsen/TriangulationOBJ/blob/main/Pictures/clock-triangles.png)

 The most widespread method for representing meshes in OBJ files is by using triangles.
-However, issues can arise when faces are initially defined as polygons.
+However, issues can arise when faces are defined as polygons.
 To resolve this issue, we can triangulate the polygon.

-Let's take a look at an OBJ file featuring polygons.
+Let's take a look at then OBJ file where face is a polygon.

 clock-polygon.obj
 <pre>